hsnlab/escape/pox/ext/doc/source/adapt/components.rst

 :any:`VNFStarterAdapter` is a wrapper class for vnf_starter NETCONF module.

-:any:`OpenStackRESTAdapter` is a wrapper class for OpenStack-related functions.
+:any:`OpenStackRESTAdapter` is a wrapper class for OpenStack-RESTlike API functions.

 :any:`InternalDomainManager` represent the top class for interacting with emulated infrastructure.